ImagineCemeteries/ImagineCemeteries/240326_Manual/240325_deities.md

 - such as comparing someone who has exsisted 1000 years to someone who has exsisted 200

 Think about the top 5 people in your life that drive you crazy.
 People who are always wanting something from you, always nagging you, always degrading you.
 These people have a high probablility of being possessed by ghosts.

+Deities - Another significant difference between deities is that they don't target your head.

+Deities - The majority of deities are highly intelligent, very reasonable and open-minded, laid back and permissive.
+Independant.
+Ambient electricity, tingling, static electricity

+    - toxic positivity
+    - vibing too high